Principal Investigator

 - Nusrat (Progga) Jahan, PhD program in Cognitive Neuroscience, Ohio State University

-- Lana Mrkonja, Masters program in Clinical Psychology, University of Amsterdam
+- Lana Mrkonja, PhD program in Clinical Psychology, University of Amsterdam

 - Mark Britton, PhD program in Clinical Psychology, University of Florida